 Carpet South Africa with Spekboom is about a wonderful indigenous tree that soaks up an incredible amount of carbon-dioxide from the atmosphere.

 Rumour has it that our national flower is about to go the way of Die Stem, Afrikaans-universities and the old SA flag; and our cricket teams are about to be renamed the Porkies.

 I am kidding of course.
 Long live the unforgettable Protea but there has been considerable interest of late in the Spekboom; Portulacaria afra.

 That is not faint-praise, catching this beekeeper’s eye.
 Personally I have no experience of the honey from the Spekboom but our first shrub is six months old and flourishing; given time I am told it will grow into a small tree.

 It is clearly a succulent and we anticipate a carpet of pink flowers, small and star-shaped according to SANBI; they are apparently a rich source of nectar for insects and beekeepers.
 I look forward to seeing how the resident sunbirds take to the blooms too.

 There is much credible scientific information confirming that the prophets of doom have in fact been spot-on about catastrophic global warming; all around us we are witnessing signs of irreversible climate change.
 What is particularly interesting about the Spekboom is its ability to act as a carbon sink.

 Far more than most plants it apparently has the ability to capture some of the vast amounts of toxic gases from the atmosphere; those coal-fired power stations are poisoning South Africa and its people.
 Spekboom is one small part of the solution.

-We have had to resort to the utility for the last month; that is a disaster in our green home, but I hear a steady trickle of rainwater into our underground reservoir.
+We have had to resort to the utility for the last month; that has psychologically been a disaster in our green home but I hear a steady trickle of rainwater into our underground reservoir.
 It was cheaper to build than plastic-tanks incidentally.